-- For patients with a systolic blood pressure less than 90 mmHg (less than 110 mmHg if injuries include a suspected head injury): - ◆ Establish IV/IO access. - ◆ Administer small boluses of Lactated Ringer's (maximum single bolus of 250 mL prior to additional blood pressure check) to achieve and maintain a systolic blood pressure of greater than or equal to 90 mmHg (110 mmHg if injuries include a suspected head injury). - For patients 15 years of age and older with suspected hemorrhagic shock (SBP less than 90) due to trauma, administer TXA 1 gram in 100 mL of approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 10 minutes.
+- For patients with a systolic blood pressure less than 90 mmHg (less than 110 mmHg if injuries include a suspected head injury): - ♦ Establish IV/IO access. - ◆ Administer small boluses of Lactated Ringer's (maximum single bolus of 250 mL prior to additional blood pressure check) to achieve and maintain a systolic blood pressure of greater than or equal to 90 mmHg (110 mmHg if injuries include a suspected head injury). - For patients 15 years of age and older with suspected hemorrhagic shock (SBP less than 90) due to trauma, administer TXA 1 gram in 100 mL of approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 3-5 minutes.
 Injury must have occurred within the past one (1) hour.
-Do not delay transport to initiate TXA. - Initiate a second IV for category alpha and bravo patients ONLY if it does NOT delay transport. - Treat per Pain Management protocol.
+Do not delay transport to initiate TXA. - Initiate a second IV for category alpha and bravo patients ONLY if it does NOT delay transport. - Treat per Pain Management protocol. - For suspected open fracture, amputation, mangled and/or degloved extremity, administer cefazolin AFTER initial stabilization.
+Do NOT delay transport/resuscitation to administer the medication. - Administer 2 grams in 100 mL approved diluent (normal saline/Lactated Ringer's/ D5W) IV/IO over 10 minutes.